IBM Cloud Docs

 New support for Cross-Origin Resource Sharing

 Cross-Origin Resource Sharing (CORS) support is now available for all voices from the Google Chrome™ and Apple® Safari browsers.
 It is not available from the Mozilla Firefox™ browser for voices in the following languages: Arabic, Australian English, Chinese, Netherlands Dutch, and Korean.
-For more information, see Leveraging CORS support.
+For more information, see using CORS support.

 10 September 2020